eoinlees/pands-project-2020/README.md

 ![Pair Plot](https://github.com/eoinlees/pands-project-2020/blob/master/iris_pairplot.png "Pair Plot")

-The pair plot alows us to identiy the relationship in petal length.......
+The pair plot alows us to identiy the specific plots we wish to look at in more detail.

 ## Detailed Analysis